Greece Travel Guide logo

 Rafina

-There is may also be a once a week ferry to Lesvos, another to Volos and Thessaloniki but most of these off-beat ferries now leave from Lavrion which is being groomed to be a major port for the Cyclades.
-There's a high-speed catamaran and Flying Dolphins to Andros, Evia and the rest of the Cylades too.
+There's a high-speed catamaran to Andros, Tinos, Mykonos and a few of the Cylades too.
+There are also boats to Marmari in Evia that go every 3 or 4 hours.
 If you don't think you have time to visit an island, a visit to Rafina will do.
 You can sit in the harbor restaurants, eating fried Kalamaria, watching the fishing boats and ferries sail in and out.
 It's only 45 minutes from downtown Athens.
-You can take a bus or go with George the Famous Taxi Driver.
+You can take a bus from Pedion Areos or go with George the Famous Taxi Driver.

-The Avra Rafina Smartotel has just opened.
-This is a beautiful Three-star hotel convenient to the ferries to the islands.
-If you want to avoid Athens and go straight to the islands and spend the first night in Greece in a Greek-island-setting see www.hotelsofgreece.com/athens/avra-rafina
+The Avra Rafina is a 4-star hotel convenient to the ferries to the islands for those want to avoid Athens and go straight to the islands and spend the first night in Greece in a Greek-island-setting.
+Nearby the 3-star Hotel Akti also offers convenience for travelers to both the port and the airport.

 Lavrion